-7.25.4.5 Power domains
+7.25.4.4 Power domains

-The LPC2378 provides two independent power domains that allow the bulk of the device to have power removed while maintaining operation of the Real Time Clock and the Battery RAM.
+The LPC2388 provides two independent power domains that allow the bulk of the device to have power removed while maintaining operation of the RTC and the Battery RAM.

-On the LPC2378, I/O pads are powered by the 3.3 V ($V{DD(3V3)}$) pins, while the $V{DD(DCDC)(3V3)}$ and $V{DD(1V8)}$ pins power the on-chip DC-to-DC converter which in turn provides power to the CPU and most of the peripherals.
+On the LPC2388, I/O pads are powered by the 3.3 V ($V{DD(3V3)}$) pins, while the $V{DD(DCDC)(3V3)}$ pin powers the on-chip DC-to-DC converter which in turn provides power to the CPU and most of the peripherals.

-Depending on the LPC2378 application, a design can use two power options to manage power consumption.
+Depending on the LPC2388 application, a design can use two power options to manage power consumption.

-The first option assumes power consumption is not a concern and the design ties the $V{DD(3V3)}$ and $V{DD(DCDC)(3V3)}$ pins together while the $V{DD(1V8)}$ pins are not connected.
+The first option assumes that power consumption is not a concern and the design ties the $V{DD(3V3)}$ and $V{DD(DCDC)(3V3)}$ pins together.
 This approach requires only one 3.3 V power supply for both pads, the CPU, and peripherals.
 While this solution is simple, it does not support powering down the I/O pad ring "on the fly" while keeping the CPU and peripherals alive.

-The second option uses two power supplies; a 3.3 V supply for the I/O pads ($V{DD(3V3)}$) and a dedicated 1.8 V supply for the CPU ($V{DD(1V8)}$).
-When using this option, the on-chip DC-to-DC converter remains powered down because the $V{DD(DCDC)(3V3)}$ pins must not be connected if the $V{DD(1V8)}$ pins are attached to the 1.8 V supply.
-This second supply option enables shutting down the $V{DD(3V3)}$ supply to power off the I/O pads "on the fly", while the CPU and peripherals stay active thanks to the second independent 1.8 V supply.
+The second option uses two power supplies; a 3.3 V supply for the I/O pads ($V{DD(3V3)}$) and a dedicated 3.3 V supply for the CPU ($V{DD(DCDC)(3V3)}$).
+Having the on-chip DC-to-DC converter powered independently from the I/O pad ring enables shutting down of the I/O pad power supply "on the fly", while the CPU and peripherals stay active.